bmp-ntnx/calmbootcamp/calm_iaas_linux/calm_iaas_linux.rst

          CentOS 7 VM Configuration - General Configuration

-   - **Guest Customization** - Guest customization allows for the modification of certain settings at boot.
+   - **VM Guest Customization** - Guest customization allows for the modification of certain settings at boot.
 Linux OSes use "Cloud Init", while Windows OSes use "Sysprep".
-Select the **Guest Customization**, and then paste in the following script.
+Select the **VM Guest Customization** with type **Cloud-init**, and then paste in the following script.

        .. literalinclude:: cloud-init.sh